Every lender uses different parameters to issue a loan amount to borrower.

 By doing this, there will be a positive impact on your CIBIL or credit score.
 Keeping your monthly due balances low will reflect a healthy CIBIL or credit score.

 9. Increase your Credit Limit

 When you ask your bank to raise your credit limit, particular for credit cards, it does not necessarily mean that you get a chance to spend beyond your means.
-This increase in credit limit can have number of plus points, if you manage your credit wisely.
+This increase in credit limit can have a number of plus points if you manage your credit wisely.

 Having said that, please ensure you don’t spend beyond your repayment capacity.

 This is actually a situation where you could suffer even if you are not at fault end.

 In such scenario, if you are the joint application for a loan someone else has taken, and they have defaulted on payments then you too will lose out in your CIBIL or credit score as it will reflect in your report too.